Gladwin Development Chair Assistant Professor

 [4/2022] Received a Cisco Research Award to support our research on explainable AI with fairness and privacy.

 Kai Shu is a Gladwin Development Chair Assistant Professor in the Department of Computer Science at Illinois Institute of Technology since Fall 2020.
 His research lies in machine learning, data mining, social computing with applications such as disinformation, education, and healthcare.
 He obtained his PhD in Computer Science at Arizona State University in July 2020, under the supervision of Professor Huan Liu.
-He was the recipients of 2023 AAAI New Faculty Highlights, 2022 Cisco Faculty Research Award, the finalist of a 2022 Meta Research Award, 2020 ASU Engineering Dean's Dissertation Award, and 2020/2015 ASU CIDSE Doctoral Fellowship.
+He was the recipients of 2023 DARPA AI Forward Scholarship, 2023 AAAI New Faculty Highlights, 2022 Cisco Faculty Research Award, the finalist of a 2022 Meta Research Award, 2020 ASU Engineering Dean's Dissertation Award, and 2020/2015 ASU CIDSE Doctoral Fellowship.
 He interned at Microsoft Research AI, Yahoo Research and HP Labs.
-His research is supported by the U.S. federal agencies (DARPA, IARPA, NSF) and industry organizations (Cisco, Google, DPI).
+His research is generously supported by federal agencies such as NSF (SaTC and CCF), DARPA (AIE), and IARPA (HIATUS), and industry sponsors such as Cisco, Google, DPI.

 ![]() |